slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 principle governs all things, which appears in Diogenes also, the parallel with the eye motif is evident, insofar as the capacity to see it all is the hyperbolic form of government.
-So, God has eyes that "están sobre el camino del hombre"and ''is always watching everything we do"(*Job, 34:21*), and Chronos is "the one that sees it all''to Sophocles and "the devil that everything sees''in certain Greek funerary inscription.
+So, God has eyes that "están sobre el camino del hombre"and "is always watching everything we do"(*Job, 34:21*), and Chronos is "the one that sees it all"to Sophocles and "the devil that everything sees"in certain Greek funerary inscription.
 Argos Panoptes, the thousand-eyed giant, is a guardian and protector.